Instruction: Work Time

 Just as athletes train each and every day to go farther, to be stronger, and to reach their athletic goals, children need to train in their own way each and every day to reach their literacy goals.
 Building children’s reading stamina is one important way they can build their literacy muscles.
-Work Time during Reading Workshop is the perfect time to help children learn how to increase their stamina and give them practice doing so.
+Work time during Reading Workshop is the perfect time to help children learn how to increase their stamina and give them practice doing so.

 Reading stamina is a child’s ability to focus and read independently for a period of time and is something that grows over the course of time with intentional practice.
 How long children will be able to read depends, of course, on a number of factors such as their age, their access to materials that interest them, and their experience with reading and language.
 While there are no absolutely firm numbers, researchers agree that by the middle to the end of the year, kindergartners should read up to 15 minutes, first graders 20 minutes, second graders 25 minutes and so on.
-Conversely, as you consider the needs of your English Language Learners the stamina building may not mirror the same trajectory as your native language speakers.
-These students are both negotiating the skill of learning to read and learning to read in English.
+Conversely, as you consider the needs of your English language learners, the stamina building may not mirror the same trajectory as your native language speakers.
+These children are both negotiating the skill of learning to read and learning to read in English.
 As teachers, you can help children build reading stamina in a number of ways.

-Time-Oriented vs. Task Oriented
+Time Oriented vs. Task Oriented

 Different Reading Spaces